-A tuition waiver may be granted when circumstances meet one of the following criteria: a death in the family, a medical emergency, a military commitment or a situation beyond the control of the student.
+A tuition waiver is granted when the student has not vet paid tuition and circumstances meet one of the following criteria: a death in the family, a medical emergency, a military commitment or a situation beyond the control of the student.
 Requests for tuition waivers will be reviewed on a case-by-case basis and are granted at the sole discretion of the president.